luxe/unilang/README.md

 This is a strategic decision because it helps Unilang grow in 2 ways.
 The more languages Unilang can transcompile to other languages,
 the more we can generisize programming concepts across the ecosystem.
-It also helps us proof that two seemingly apposing language design decisions
+It also helps us prove that two seemingly apposing language design decisions
 can be incorperated into the same language and chosen programatically at build time.

 **Design choice:**